eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- Move logic from slidersContent (view) to staticController - Done, testing still to go
+- In the spirit of DRYness, change the tab_ getter and post_api routes to use the normal tab/blog routes and respond to format: JS to do their current jobs.
+Result: tried to do it but I cant specify GET request contentType (http://stackoverflow.com/questions/17725110/jquery-ajax-get-and-contenttype) So I'll be keeping this as it is.
+- initial presentation of file manager is wrong (subfolders shown but files hidden)
 - clicking the "logo" on mobile should show the full height menu
 - on mobile the menu should start expanded -> changed jquery load to after CSS, gets better, and will probably get even better w/uglification/minification
 - See someway of not loading the fb script on tab load, its really really slow (probably just load it when clicking the fb button) - Kind of done, loads on startup, but can be reloaded correctly when revisiting (without reloading on every fb button click)